 As a business owner, you wear many hats.
 You manage, you keep track of finances, you may even do the cleaning.
 It’s your hard work, vigilance, and organization that made this business, but your employees will keep it running.
 And to keep it running properly, ensuring that your employees’ wages are paid and that mandatory and voluntary deductions are processed is crucial for your success.

-With the many resources available for you to accurately and quickly calculate payroll deductions, you can ensure that you meet your obligations and keep your business’s finances in order.
+With the many resources available for you to accurately and quickly calculate payroll deductions, you can ensure that you meet your obligations, keep your business’s finances in order, and prepare your small business for tax season.
 Now that you know the basics of payroll deductions, the different types of deductions, and how to calculate those deductions, you are ready to enhance your business practices.